philipwu-pw/highschool-tts/README.md

-# VRC-TTS
-A TTS software built for VRC, but works elsewhere too! :3
+TTS Program built as a side project throughout highschool.
+Not fully functional, but close enough I suppose.